dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/the-fix-it-sample-application.md

 3. In the application *Web.config* file in the *MyFixIt* project (the web project), change the value of `appSettings/UseQueues` to "true":

     [!code-console[Main](the-fix-it-sample-application/samples/sample19.cmd?highlight=3)]
-4. If the [Azure storage emulator](https://msdn.microsoft.com/library/windowsazure/hh403989.aspx) isn't still running, start it again.
+4. If the [Azure Storage Emulator](https://msdn.microsoft.com/library/windowsazure/hh403989.aspx) isn't still running, start it again.
 5. Run the FixIt web project and the MyFixItCloudService project simultaneously.

     Using Visual Studio: